 In general, children who are fully vaccinated and show no symptoms of illness do not need routine testing for screening purposes or after close contact.

 What extra steps are being taken at overnight camps?

-Camps where children and teens will be staying overnight should take extra precautions.
-When looking at overnight camps, ask if children will bunk with their daytime groups, for example.
-You can also ask how sleeping areas will be arranged.
+When looking at overnight camps, ask if children will bunk with their daytime groups and how sleeping areas will be arranged.
 Lining up mats or beds so that campers and staff sleep head-to-toe at least 6 feet apart can help limit risk.
-Barriers such as screens between sinks and beds can also help, especially when they can't be spaced far enough apart.

 Before choosing a camp, talk with your pediatrician to make sure your child is up-to-date on vaccines.
 Your pediatrician can help you choose a camp that suits your child's medical, emotional and behavioral needs while helping them have a healthy, positive experience.